Freaky2164/TowerDefense/Projektmanagement/SRS.md

 The development will follow the common clean code standards and naming conventions.
 Also we will create a definition of d which will be added here as soon as its complete.

 ## 4. Supporting Information
-For any further information you can contact the Common Playground Team or check our [Common Playground Blog](http://commonplayground.wordpress.com).
+For any further information you can contact the TowerDefense Team or check our [TowerDefense Blog](https://github.com/argastle/TowerDefense/discussions).
 The Team Members are:
+- Paul Faller
-- Celina Adam
+- Lukas Weber
-- Inga Batton
+- Tim Wäckerle
-- Nils Krehl
+- Nico Argast
-- Denis Reibel
+- Johannes Methfessel

 <!-- Picture-Link definitions: -->
 [OUCD]: https://github.com/IB-KA/CommonPlayground/blob/master/UseCaseDiagramCP.png "Overall Use Case Diagram"